ioccc-src/winner/faq.md

-to a maximum, including the mandatory files, defined in [limit_ioccc.h](https://github.com/ioccc-src/mkiocccentry/blob/master/soup/limit_ioccc.h) as `MAX_FILE_COUNT`) and other information about your submission, information about the author (or authors), and then it runs a lot of tests before (if all is OK) forming your tarball.
-After this is done it will additionally run the `txzchk(1)` tool (which runs the `fnamchk(1)` tool) on the submission tarball.
+to a maximum, including the mandatory files, defined in [limit_ioccc.h](https://github.com/ioccc-src/mkiocccentry/blob/master/soup/limit_ioccc.h) as `MAX_FILE_COUNT`) and other information about your submission, information about the author (or authors), and then it runs a lot of tests.

+If everything is OK, it will write the required `.auth.json` and `.info.json` files, checking each with `chkentry(1)` and then, if all is OK, it will create the tarball.
+After the tarball is formed, it will run `txzchk(1)` on it, which runs `fnamchk(1)`.
+If all is OK, your submission tarball should be good to go.

+Please see
-The tool `chkentry(1)` will also be run, before creating the tarball.
-See the FAQ on "[txzchk](#txzchk)", the
+FAQ on "[txzchk](#txzchk)",
+the
 FAQ on "[fnamchk](#fnamchk)"